AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 Florence's

-as Protestant burials.
-Amongst its Russian tombs in Sector D are
+well as Protestant burials.
+Amongst its Russian tombs in Sector D

-the tombs of two Romanian nobles, Joan Kantakezin, descended
+are the tombs of two Romanian nobles, Joan Kantakezin,

-from the Emperor of Constantinople, and Paul Ventura, a child,
+descended from the Emperor of Constantinople, and Paul

-both of the slave-owning aristocracy.
-These tombs were
+Ventura, a child, both of the slave-owning aristocracy.

-impossible to visit - until Daniel-Claudiu Dumitresch built
+These tombs were impossible to visit - until Daniel-Claudiu

-B) and Theodore Parker to honour them for their
+and Theodore Parker to honour them for their work against

-first anti-slavery novel, and Richard Hildreth (Sector D), who wrote the
+anti-slavery novel, and Richard Hildreth (Sector D), who wrote the second

-second anti-slavery novel.
-Harriet Beecher Stowe copied both
+anti-slavery novel.
+Harriet Beecher Stowe copied both of

 Tom's Cabin.
 The Roma in Romania were the slaves of